 REI (universe) KI (energy) means universal energy or “life force energy” in Japanese.

-Reiki has been around for 2,500 years, but was only recently revived as a common practice by Mikao Usui.
+Reiki has been around for 2,500 years, but was only revived in early 1900 as a common practice by Mikao Usui.

 There are many different types of Reiki systems and although Reiki practitioners are often referred to as healers, this does not provide an accurate description of their role.

 Alternately, Reiki practitioners provide channels for healing where Reiki energy is transferred through the practitioner’s hands.
 The energy flows into the body through pathways, called meridians1, or through energy centres, called chakras2.